Bus Drivers' FAQs

 What does the job pay and are there benefits?

-The starting rate of pay for a school bus driver is currently $28.98/hour.
+The starting rate of pay for a school bus driver is currently $29.44/hour.
 Benefits such as healthcare, personal days off and retirement plans are for route drivers.
 Substitute bus drivers receive no benefits.
+You will receive pay for the actual training time as well.

 Other than benefits, what are the main differences between a substitute bus driver and a route driver?